| |

 |

-But in the last several years since the fire, new life has sproted.
+But in the years since the fire, new life has sprouted.
 No longer do magnificent trees dominate the landscape, but a different kind of natural beauty has emerged.
-And through the efforts of the San Gabriel Mountains Trailbuilders, the Windy Gap Trail had been restored to hikable condition.
-But then the October rains of 2004 severally damaged the trail (See Trail Notes below).
-During the winter of 2005-2006, the Forest Service hired contractors to repair trails in the Crystal Lake basin.
-The Windy Gap Trail calls to be trod upon once again.
+And through the years of closure the Forest Service and the San Gabriel Mountains Trailbuilders have worked hard to restore and maintain the trails.
+On March 22, 2011, Hwy 39 was finally reopened and the trails of Crystal Lake basin are once again accessible to be hiked.
+Read story here

 Season: June - October